 I also went ahead and created a vision board that is heavily career and life focused that includes pictures of my favorites, Oprah, Michelle Obama, Vanessa De Luca of Essence Magazine and the late Daisy Lewellyn of Blood Sweat and Heels.
 All of those women represent accomplishment in my eyes.

-How do you plan to conqueror 2017 and the years following?
+How do you plan to conqueror this year and the years following?
 Make sure our membership group, Hustle Hive Elite, is in the mix